henrywu2019/BentoML/docs/source/deployment/sql_server.rst

 * SSMS installed and connected to server: https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms

-* Python 3.6 or above and required PyPi packages: `bentoml` and `scikit-learn`
+* Python 3.6 or above and required PyPi packages: `kappa` and `scikit-learn`

   * .. code-block: bash

-          pip install bentoml scikit-learn
+          pip install kappa scikit-learn

-* `bentoml` installed in SQL server.
+* `kappa` installed in SQL server.
 In terminal change directory to
   * .. code-block: bash

           $ SQL Server/PYTHON_SERVICES/SCRIPTS

-          $ pip.exe install bentoml
+          $ pip.exe install kappa

 As long as the server is not connected to remote compute, no server costs will be accumulated.